 We began, therefore, a search of the data systems of macroplanners.
-Finally we found one macroplanning group that had data regarding the nature of auto accidents in the city.
-It was data on a complex, computerized system, to be used in macroplanning to facilitate automobile traffic!
-We persuaded the planners to do a printout that could be used by the neighborhood people for their own action purposes.
-This had never occurred to them as a use for their information.
+Finally we found one macro-planning group that had data regarding the nature of auto accidents in the city.
+It was data on a complex, computerized system, to be used in macro-planning to facilitate automobile traffic!
+We persuaded the planners to do a "print-out" that could be used by the neighborhood people for their own action purposes.
+This had never occurred to them as a use for "their" information.

-The printouts were so complex, however, that the organization could not comprehend them.
-So we took the numbers and transposed them onto a neighborhood map showing where accidents took place.
+The print-outs were so complex, however, that the organization could not comprehend them.
+So we took the numbers and translated them on to a neighborhood map showing where the accidents took place.
 Where people were injured, we put a blue X. Where people were killed, we put a red X.

-We did this for all accidents for a period of three months.
+We did this for accidents for a period of three months.
 There are 60,000 residents living in the neighborhood.
 In that area, in three months, there were more than 1,000 accidents.
 From the map the people could see, for example, that within three months six people had been injured, and one person killed, in an area 60 feet wide.
 They immediately identified this place as the entrance to a parking lot for a department store.
-They were then ready to act, rather than be treated, by dealing with the store owner because information had been "liberated" from its medical and macroplanning captivity.
+They were then ready to act rather than be treated by dealing with the store owner because information had been "liberated" from its medical and macroplanning captivity.

 The experience with the map had two consequences.
-One, it was an opportunity to invent several different ways to deal with a health problem that the community could understand.
+First, the opportunity was offered to invent several different ways to deal with a health problem that the community could understand.
 The community organization could negotiate with the department store owner and force a change in its entrance.

-Two, it became very clear that there were accident problems that the community organization could not handle directly.
+The second consequence was that it became very clear that there were accident problems that the community organization could not handle directly.
 For example, one of the main reasons for many of the accidents was the fact that higher authorities had decided to make several of the streets through the neighborhood major throughways for automobiles going from the heart of the city out to the affluent suburbs.
 Those who made this trip were a primary cause of injury to the local people.
-Dealing with this problem is not within the control of people at the neighborhood level-but they understood the necessity of getting other community organizations involved in a similar process, so that together they could assemble enough power to force the authorities to change the policies that serve the interests of those who use the neighborhoods as their freeway.
+Dealing with this problem is not within the control of people at the neighborhood level-but they understand the necessity of getting other community organizations involved in a similar process, so that together they can assemble enough power to force the authorities to change the policies that serve the interests of those who use the neighborhoods as their freeway.